opvious/highs.ts/packages/highs-solver/README.md

 );
 ```

-The monitor's `'progress'` event includes information such aas optimality gap,
+The monitor's `'progress'` event includes information such as optimality gap,
 number of LP iterations, ...

 [highs]: https://github.com/ERGO-COde/HiGHS